GabeScott/standard-works-vault/General Conference/1978 October - Privileges and Responsibilities of Sisters.md

 As Moroni quoted to Joseph Smith from the Prophet Joel, so I quote to you:

-“And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions:
+“And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your *daughters* shall prophesy, your old men shall dream dreams, your young men shall see visions:

-“And also upon the servants and upon the handmaids in those days will I pour out my spirit.”
-(Joel 2:28–29; italics added.)
+“And also upon the servants and upon the *handmaids* in those days will I pour out my spirit.” ([[Joel 2.28|Joel 2:28–29]][[Joel 2.29|]]; italics added.)

 May the Lord bless you and your loved ones this day and always, I humbly pray, in the name of Jesus Christ.
 Amen.